 Marketing tags are small snippets of code that track user actions and collect data.

-The most common example of a marketing tag is the Google tag used to install Google Analytics and other Google products.
+The most common example of a marketing tag is the Google tag.

-Other common examples include Google Analytics event codes, Google Ads conversion scripts, Meta Pixel code, and remarketing tags.
+Other common examples include Google Analytics events, Google Ads conversion scripts, Meta Pixel, and remarketing tags.

-You need to place tags like these in your website code for Google Analytics and other platforms to function and collect data.
+Tags like these are placed in your website code for Google Analytics and other platforms to function and collect data.

-But with every addition and code change, you risk forgetting about, losing, or breaking tags (or other website elements).
+But with every code change, you risk losing or breaking tags (or other website elements).

 GTM mitigates these issues by allowing you to install, manage, and deploy marketing tags from within its software instead of in your website code.